3rr0r-4O4/3rr0r-4O4/README.md

   Hobbies: "Joyful Attacker: Delighting in Breaking the Unbreakable, Frolicking in Nature's Playground, Pedaling Through Pixelated Landscapes, and Crafting Digital Carnage"
   Email: "aruu@fhixa.com"
   Working Projects:
-    - Yra: "Unraveling Mysteries with a Smile"
+    - Yra:
-    - WIFE: "Where Imagination Flourishes Endlessly"
+    - WIFE:
-    - scrper: "Crafting Tools with Tender Loving Care"
+    - scrper:
-    - Deceptor: "Redefining Reality with a Twinkle in the Eye"
+    - Deceptor:

-Fun Fact: "Ariful once tried to teach a squirrel how to hack into acorns.
+Fun Fact: "Robin once tried to teach a squirrel how to hack into acorns.
 Let's just say it didn't go as planned, but they became good friends nonetheless!"

 ```